fxzer/tsdoc/docs/en/tsconfig-reference/index.md

 yarn workspace tsconfig-reference run lint resolveJson
 ```

-You can debug twoslash by setting the environment var `DEBUG="*"` in all of these too.
+You can debug  by setting the environment var `DEBUG="*"` in all of these too.